More recommendations for Diet and Lifestyle:

 - Drink dandelion coffee/tea (it is liver friendly) and other herbal teas such as chamomile.

-- Drink green tea an antioxidant (no milk or sugar) in moderation (it still contains caffeine).
+- Drink green tea or rooibos tea, both antioxidants (no milk or sugar) in moderation.

 - Eat a serving of berries each day 1/3 to 1/2 cup depending on the size of the berry (bilberry, blueberries, cranberry, strawberries etc) – high in bioflavonoids and antioxidants.
-Antioxidants are extremely important because they stop the LDLs from become oxidised and therefore damaging to your body.
+Antioxidants are extremely important because they help prevent cholesterol from become oxidised and therefore damaging to your body.

 - Add fresh garlic to meals.